gomorpheus/morpheus-apidoc/source/includes/_accounts.md

-name      |  | A unique name for the account description |  | Optional description field if you want to put more info there subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      |  | A nested id of the default role for the account active |  | Set to false to deactvate the account
+name      |  | A unique name for the account description |  | Optional description field if you want to put more info there subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      |  | A nested id of the default base role for the account active |  | Set to false to deactvate the account

 ## Delete a Tenant